Social Engineering: What is Smishing?

 A sample of an automated prompt that has been associated with such SMiShing attacks can be found here.

 SMS coming from a phone number that doesn’t look like a phone number, such as ‘0420’ – could be a sign that the text message is actually just an email sent to a phone.

 Another method used is number spoofing.
-This makes the text message appear on an existing thread of genuine messages from the bank, store, …etc. Also, Flash SMS which is mainly used to immediately catch the recipients’ attention (e.g. for emergency alerts, traffic alerts – or for receiving one-time pass-codes, …etc) are also being used by attackers.
+This makes the text message appear on an existing thread of genuine messages from the bank, store, …etc. In addition, Flash SMS which is mainly used to immediately catch the recipients’ attention (e.g. for emergency alerts, traffic alerts – or for receiving one-time pass-codes, …etc) are also being used by attackers.

 The most common characteristic of smishing is the ‘false sense of urgency’, a scare tactic that attackers use to lure victims in taking action.

 How to protect yourself from Smishing?

 - Don’t click on links you get on your phone unless you know the person they are coming from.
 Even if you get a text message with a link from a friend, consider verifying it first with the sender before clicking on the link.

 - Never install apps from text messages.
 Always use official app store for installing apps.
 For instance, they have vigorous testing procedures in place to filter out malwares and other known threats.

 - Never give away any personal or financial information.
 If possible, block the suspicious number as well.